tinacms/tina.io/content/guides/tinacms/nextjs-data-fetching/guide.md

 In NextJS, content can be queried statically at build-time or dynamically at runtime (using [SSR](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props), or [CSR](https://nextjs.org/docs/basic-features/data-fetching/client-side)).

-For build-time queries, Tina provides a `staticRequest` helper function, which makes a request to your locally-running GraphQL server.

 ### Example: Fetching content through getStaticProps

 ```tsx